aboutcode-org/scancode-toolkit/README.rst

 README for Pygments
 ===================

 This is the source of Pygments.
-It is a generic syntax highlighter for general use in all kinds of software such as forum systems, wikis or other applications that need to prettify source code.
+It is a generic syntax highlighter that supports over 300 languages and text formats, for use in code hosting, forums, wikis or other applications that need to prettify source code.

 Installing
 ----------